U.S. Route 17: Virginia

 US 17 enters Virginia into the city of Chesapeake, running along the border of the Great Dismal Swamp.
 It runs through more of the city of Chesapeake and around the cities of Portsmouth and Norfolk before it crosses the James River between Newport News and Isle of Wight County on the James River Bridge concurrent with US 258.
 The route also crosses the York River between Gloucester and York counties at Yorktown on the George P. Coleman Memorial Bridge.
 Finally, US 17 traverses the Rappahannock River between Stafford and Spotsylvania counties at Fredericksburg as it overlaps I-95.
 Then it traverses the Blue Ridge Mountains through Fauquier County and crosses the town of Warrenton.
 It then merges with I-66 in Marshall and runs concurrently until Delaplane.
-The highway terminates at a junction with US 11 and US 522 in Winchester.
+The highway terminates at a junction with US 11, US 50 and US 522 in Winchester.